What is Public Cloud?

 A public cloud is a type of computing service provided by a third party that is accessible to the public across the internet.
 There are different types of resources available through the public cloud, including storage capabilities, applications, and virtual machines.
 Public cloud offerings run the gamut from free public use to pay-per-use and subscription models.

-With very few exceptions, the public cloud is likely the first kind of cloud most people encounter.
-That’s because any online program, website, or tool that allows users to access stored, sharable files remotely falls under the category of public cloud.
-In these cases, public cloud examples include online email services such as Gmail, document-sharing tools like Dropbox, and social networking sites like Twitter.
+Public cloud examples include online email services such as Gmail, document-sharing tools like Dropbox, and social networking sites like X (formerly Twitter).
 More advanced public cloud options designed to facilitate business operations include Microsoft Azure and Google Cloud.

 One defining characteristic of a public cloud is that the cloud-based hardware, storage, and network devices are all shared between multiple users; there’s no such thing as exclusive use in public cloud computing.